jackalopelabs/jackalopes/MULTIPLAYER.md

 We have completed all three phases of the implementation plan: Frontend Prototype, WordPress Plugin, and Game Integration with WordPress Backend.
 The multiplayer functionality is now working with the WordPress plugin server.

+### 🎉 Working Features
+- [x] Real-time player position updates visible to other players
+- [x] Remote players rendered with correct position and movement
+- [x] Shooting events synchronized across clients (projectiles visible to all players)
+- [x] WebSocket communication with server for state synchronization
+- [x] Cross-browser communication for testing and fallback

+These features are functional but still need optimization for smoothness and performance.

 ### ✅ Phase 1: Frontend Prototype (Testing Without Backend)
 All tasks have been completed in this phase.